Dawkins vs. Gould

 Dawkins vs. Gould: Survival of the Fittest is a book about the differing views of biologists Richard Dawkins and Stephen Jay Gould by philosopher of biology Kim Sterelny.
-When first published in 2001 it became an international best-seller.
-A new edition was published in 2007 to include Gould's The Structure of Evolutionary Theory finished shortly before his death in 2002, and more recent works by Dawkins.
+When published in 2001 it became an international best-seller.
+A new edition was published in 2007 to include Gould's The Structure of Evolutionary Theory finished shortly before his death in 2002, and recent works by Dawkins.
 The synopsis below is from the 2007 publication.

 Synopsis

 Part I—Battle Joined

 In the introductory chapter the author points out that there have been many conflicts in biology.
 Still, few have been as public or as polemical as the one between Dawkins and Gould.
 Dawkins sees evolution as a competition between gene lineages, where organisms are vehicles for those genes.
 Gould, a palaeontologist in the tradition of George Gaylord Simpson, has a different perspective.
 For example, he sees chance as very important, and views organisms as being more important than genes.
-Their broader world views also differ, for instance they have very different beliefs about the relationship between religion and science.
+Their world views also differ, for instance they have very different beliefs about the relationship between religion and science.